 Tamara O’Neill Moreland advises clients on complex litigation involving land use, environmental issues, construction, real estate and appellate advocacy.
 For over 20 years, she has litigated cases to successful conclusions against city and state agencies in state and federal court and successfully handled a wide variety of appeals.
 Tamara is a Minnesota State Bar Association Board-Certified Real Property Specialist, was named to Best Lawyers in America in 2020-present for Land Use and Zoning Law and has been chosen by her peers as a Super Lawyer for many years.
-At Larkin Hoffman, Tamara serves as the firm’s Ethics Counsel, a member of the Board of Directors, Chair of the Professional Development Committee and, previously, as founder and Chair of the Diversity Committee.
+At Larkin Hoffman, Tamara serves as the firm’s Ethics Counsel and as a member of the Board of Directors.
+Tamara was previously Chair of the Professional Development Committee and founder and Chair of the Diversity Committee.

 Represented homeowners with a failing slab on grade home, reaching a settlement that required the builder to buy the home back from the homeowners and pay damages.